sharansirius/react_enablement/README.md

 ##### `npm start`

 ### --------------------  Set up Pre-Commit Hook  --------------------
-husky is a tool that allows to set up Git Hooks easily.
+Husky is a tool that allows to set up Git Hooks easily.
 We could set up a pre-commit hook with husky that will make sure the ESLint and Prettier scripts are run before the code is committed to your repository.

 ##### `npm install --save-dev husky`
 ```sh